khaors/geocompr/main.md

 The `while` loop increases the number of download trials to three.
 If then still no features can be downloaded, most likely there are none.
 Or it is an indication that another error has occurred before.
-For instance, the `opq()` function has retrieved a wrong bounding box.
+For instance, the `opq()` function might have retrieved a wrong bounding box.

 ```r